 I can regularly be found walking in the hills with at least some of my children in tow.
-At the time of writing, they are aged 19, 16, 8 and 6, and all have been regularly walking from a very young age.
-The youngest two currently have three multi-day walks under their belts: the Weavers’ Way, the Cumbria Way and a 54-mile stretch of the South West Coast Path.
-The eldest two walked the Pennine Way and Wainwright’s Coast to Coast at a similar age.
+All four have been regularly walking from a very young age.
+The youngest two currently have four multi-day walks under their belts: the Weavers’ Way and the Boudicca Way in Norfolk, the Cumbria Way, and a 54-mile stretch of the South West Coast Path (from Land’s End to Perranporth).
+The eldest two walked the Pennine Way and Wainwright’s Coast to Coast at similar ages.

-Here are ten tips on how to make walking with young children safer, more accessible and less stressful for everybody – whether you’re planning a day walk or a multi-day adventure.
+Here are my tips on how to make walking with young children safer, more accessible and less stressful for everybody – whether you’re planning a day walk or a multi-day adventure.

 1. Wait for the right weather